JulianMbp/JulianMbp/README.md

     as well as projects to help humans automate simple and complex tasks.
     I would like to work in development for mobile applications.
     Always open to everything.
-📫 How to reah me: E-mail:
+📫 How to reach me: E-mail:
     julian.bastidasmp@gmal.com or Discord @julian_mtb9
-😄 They call me King Julian
+😄 They call me Julian
-⚡ A curious fact about me is that I like to play guitar and go to the gym to dance with the ladies
+⚡ A curious fact about me is that I like to play guitar and go to the gym to dance with the old ladies